Causes of Oral Cancer

 • Radiation therapy to destroy cancer cells

-• Chemotherapy for advanced or aggressive cases
+• Chemotherapy for advanced cases

 • Reconstructive surgery to restore function and appearance